swlaschin/fsharpforfunandprofit.com/_posts/2020-12-23-dependencies-4.md

 Mark Seemann has written some very good posts on free monads in F#, such as one on [a "recipe" that you can follow](https://blog.ploeh.dk/2017/08/07/f-free-monad-recipe/) and another on [how to "stack" free monads together](https://blog.ploeh.dk/2017/07/31/combining-free-monads-in-f/).

+For a real world story of using Interpreter/Free Monad in practice, here is a [nice talk by Chris Myers](https://www.youtube.com/watch?v=rK53C-xyPWw), although he is using Scala.

 ## Pros and cons of interpreters